-All official transcripts and degree certificates must be mailed directly by the institution or Ministry of Education to the EWC Awards Office.
-These documents should be mailed in an official university or Ministry envelope and mailed by that institution to the East-West Center.
+All official transcripts and degree certificates must be sealed directly by the institution or Ministry of Education to the EWC Awards Office.
+These documents should be mailed in an official university or Ministry envelope and remain sealed by that institution in order to be accepted by the East-West Center.
 Documents mailed or hand-carried by the applicant or a third party will not be accepted as official or used for admissions consideration unless they are contained in an envelope that has been sealed by the university.

 Regarding the supplemental costs of participation in the APLP (accommodation, living expenses etc.), a number of East-West Center funding opportunities are available.
-However, these supplemental scholarships are competitive and require a separate essay found on the application form ( see Verification of Funds for Expenses beyond the APLP Entrance Fellowship [PDF] [form-fillable DOC]).
+However, these supplemental scholarships are competitive and require submission of a completed Request for Scholarships form.
 Supplemental funds are awarded based on merit, proven need, program goals (such as diversity), and scholarship availability.
-Priority is given to the five-month residency period in Hawai’i, as well as supporting participants from under-represented countries in the Asia Pacific region in line with the mission of the EWC.
+Priority is given to the residency period in Hawai’i, as well as supporting participants from under-represented countries in the Asia Pacific region in line with the mission of the EWC.
 Almost all supplemental awards are partial scholarships.

 All APLP fellows are encouraged to find their own funding.
 In the past, the majority of APLP participants have been partially or fully funded by employers, government agencies, NGOs, fellowships, minority scholarships, and other external sources, including sponsors and family support; or participants have been self-funded.

 Only after we review your application, and if you are accepted into the Asia Pacific Leadership Program (APLP), do we then award supplemental scholarships.

 For further details on specific supplemental scholarships, please see the Scholarships listings page.
 This information varies from year to year and is always subject to change.